 In all honesty, once you get over the taste, you’ll be fine.
 I used water purification tablets for 13 years in the Army with no side effects (my distended stomach and grossly bulging left eye were probably caused by eating cookhouse food!)

 The ultralight alternative: use a drinking straw

-The drinking straws I’m talking about are designed to filter our contaminants that will make you ill.
+The drinking straws I’m talking about are designed to filter out contaminants that will make you ill.
 They’re constructed with multiple layers of filtering that remove debris and those nasty bugs that will give you an upset stomach.
 Most drinking straws are relatively inexpensive and are very effective.

-Pros: low cost, effective and can be used to drink from stagnant pools of water, drinking straws seem to the answer to the ultralightweight hiker’s dream of getting water in whilst staying disease-free.
+Pros: low cost, effective and can be used to drink from stagnant pools of water, drinking straws seem to be the answer to the ultralightweight hiker’s dream of getting water in whilst staying disease-free.

 Cons: drinking straws become less effective the more you use them and each has a recommended maximum quantity of water they will filter before failure.
 The more straws you need, the more you pay.
 And you need to carry ‘dead’ straws back to a place where they can be disposed of as most aren’t recyclable.

 I wrote a post on choosing the best lightweight camping stoves for hiking some time ago, and although the gear there is a little dated, the principles hold true.
 The aim here is to go as light as possible whilst using a stove that will heat water fast.
 Jake has written up a great guide to combining the MSR Pocket Rocket and Toaks pot.
-He also made a follow up YouTube video you can view here.
+He also made a follow-up YouTube video you can view here.